| Package | com.greensock |

 Keep in mind that a FlexBlitMask should not be rotated or scaled.

-You can also directly set the width
+You can also directly set the width or height properties.

 width:Number — The width of the FlexBlitMask